 - There is no outer limit as to how long a beard can be.
 Normally, it differs from person to person.

-- The quality of beard care and the day to day nutrition intake, however, can affect the quality and pace of beard growth.
+- The quality of beard care and the day-to-day nutrition intake, however, can affect the quality and pace of beard growth.

 - Often well-oiled Amish facial hair tends to look more lustrous than the ones not oiled.

 As a result, there is no specific color for traditional Amish beard either.
 It more or less follows the natural beard color.
-So it is blonde for some and black for few and even ginger for many.
+So it is blonde for some and black for a few and even ginger for many.
 The strands of silver or completely silver beard are more common amongst aged Amish members.

 That said, anyone can sport this beard.
 Even if you do not belong to the Amish group but are willing to shave off the mustache, you can easily grow the typical Amish men’s beard.

 What Will Happen to an Amish Man Who Can’t Grow a Beard?